aocoronel/forg/README.md

 When the method `gallery` is used, all files that start with any of those patterns are moved to the corresponding directory.

 By default, only `ftp` reads the end of the files, looking for filetypes.
-All the other arrays will have their pattern to the beginning of the filename, for example: `wppr%-cat.png`.
-The **percentage symbol** declares the end of the pattern, in this case `wppr`.
+All the other arrays will have their pattern to the beginning of the filename, for example: `wppr-cat.png`.
+The **dash symbol** (-) declares the end of the pattern, in this case `wppr`.

 There is no hardcode in the script, so the array could be called anything and infinitely modifiable.
 The `-` symbol can be changed to something else, by changing this line in the code: